MilenaJoanna/FinalProjectVistula/docs/Types_of_LLM-s.md

 ---
-title: Types of LLM-s
+title: Types of LLMs
 layout: default
 nav_order: 4
 ---

-# Types of LLM-s
+# Types of LLMs

 <p style= "padding: 35px 25px 5px;">Depending on what we take into account as criteria, we can distinguish, among others, the following types of large language models: </p>